 Knowing who’s in charge of what in your content creation process ensures more accountability and cross-department alignment.
 If you’re waiting on a course leader to provide the information you need to write about, you know exactly who you need to contact.

-Content calendars are also a great way for colleges and universities to spot any gaps in their coverage.
-Perhaps you didn’t realise you were focusing so heavily on exam tips, and you haven’t written about student wellbeing in a few months.
+Content calendars are also a great way for colleges to spot any gaps in their coverage.
+Perhaps you didn’t realise you were focusing so heavily on exam tips, and you haven’t written about student well-being in a few months.
 It’s a great way to bring some balance back into your blogs and videos.

 Your content is one of your most important assets.
 At the same time as providing valuable information for prospective and current students, they give you the opportunity to build your authority and reputation in the education sector.
 As an added bonus, the content you create can help push you up search engine rankings, meaning that your college is more visible than ever before.